United States Army: Training

 Collective training at the unit level takes place at the unit's assigned station, but the most intensive training at higher echelons is conducted at the three combat training centers (CTC); the National Training Center (NTC) at Fort Irwin, California, the Joint Readiness Training Center (JRTC) at Fort Johnson, Louisiana and the Joint Multinational Training Center (JMRC) at the Hohenfels Training Area in Hohenfels and Grafenwöhr, Germany.
 ReARMM is the Army Force Generation process approved in 2020 to meet the need to continuously replenish forces for deployment at the unit level and for other echelons as required by the mission.
 Individual-level replenishment still requires training at a unit level, which is conducted at the continental U.S. (CONUS) replacement center (CRC) at Fort Bliss, in New Mexico and Texas before their individual deployment.

-Chief of Staff Milley notes that the Army is suboptimized for training in cold-weather regions, jungles, mountains, or urban areas.
-In contrast, the Army does well when training for deserts or rolling terrain.
-Post 9/11, Army unit-level training was for counter-insurgency (COIN); by 2014–2017, training had shifted to decisive action training.

 Future Soldier Prep Course

 The United States Army has faced recruiting challenges since the COVID-19 pandemic.
 The Army has implemented the Future Soldier Prep Course (FSPC) to address these issues.
 This program is designed to assist potential recruits who may initially need to meet the Army's physical fitness or academic standards.

 In the fiscal year ending 30 September 2023, approximately 13,000 of the 55,000 recruits, or 24%, participated in the FSPC.
 This indicates a significant reliance on the program to fill recruitment quotas.

 The FSPC offers both physical fitness and academic training.
 However, most participants enroll in the academic component, which focuses on subjects like basic math, English, and other essential skills.